 - Child Tax Credit, providing you do not also receive Working Tax Credit, with an annual taxable income (as assessed by HMRC) of less than £16,190

-- Three and four year old children that have been adopted, or who have left care through special guardianship or child arrangement orders
+- 3 and 4 year old children that have been adopted, or who have left care through special guardianship or child arrangement orders

-- Three and four year old children who are Looked After by Somerset County Council.
+- 3 and 4 year old children who are Looked After by Somerset Council.

-The child care provider will be paid The Early Years Pupil Premium directly.
-The amount paid will depend on the number of hours Early Years Entitlement that is claimed for the child.
+The childcare provider will be paid The Early Years Pupil Premium directly.
+The amount paid will depend on the number of universal hours of Early Years Entitlement that is claimed for the child.
 Child care providers who do not claim the Early Years Entitlement will not receive Early Years Pupil Premium.

 Please talk to the childcare provider to find out how the funding is being spent.